Quick Summary

 CloudFront Distribution

-│ Serves static assets (JS, CSS, images) from edge cache
+│ Serves static assets from edge cache

 │ Forwards dynamic API requests to ALB